star-39/moe-sticker-bot/README.md

 ## Deployment
 ### Deploy with pre-built containers
-It is __highly recommended__ to deploy moe-sticker-bot using containers.
+It is recommended to deploy moe-sticker-bot using containers.
 A pre-built OCI container is available at https://github.com/users/star-39/packages/container/package/moe-sticker-bot

-Simply run:
+Run:
 ```
 docker run -dt ghcr.io/star-39/moe-sticker-bot /moe-sticker-bot --bot_token="..."
 ```
 If you are on ARM64 machine, use `aarch64` tag.

-To deploy all features - including database and webapp, you can use kubernetes or podman.

 See a real world deployment example on [deployments/kubernetes_msb.yaml](https://github.com/star-39/moe-sticker-bot/blob/master/deployments/kubernetes_msb.yaml).

 ### System Dependencies
-* ImageMagick
+* ImageMagick(6 or 7, both fine)
 * bsdtar (libarchive-tools)
-* ffmpeg
+* ffmpeg (Requires a lot of components, use a fat static build or package manager's ones pls!)
 * curl
 * gifsicle (for converting GIF)
 * python3 (for following tools)